MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-add-barcodes.md

 # Adding Barcodes to Reports

 This article explains how to add barcodes to a report.
+The barcode functionality lets you transform an alphanumeric value in a report dataset into a barcode on a generated report.

 ## Overview

-The barcode functionality for reports is provided by the **Barcode** module of the System Application.
+The barcode functionality is provided by the **Barcode** module of the System Application.
 The module includes the objects and tools that developers need to add barcodes to reports.
 This module is used to create barcode providers, for generating data strings on reports as barcodes.
 A barcode provider includes a library of different barcode fonts that are made available to report through the barcode provider's API.

+Barcode font encoder - converts input string to a barcode font

+Baercode font provider - for generating data strings on reports as barcodes.
+A barcode provider includes a library of different barcode fonts that are made available to report through the barcode provider's API

 Business Central online comes fully equipped with a barcode provider and a library of fonts, so you can start adding barcodes to reports right away.

 With Business Central on-premises, you'll have to develop your barcode provider.
 This task involves:

-1. Get the barcode fonts that you want to to use on reports.
+1. Get the barcode fonts that you want to use on reports.
 2. Install the fonts on the machine where Business Central server is running.
 3. Extend the barcode encoder library to provide encoding functions that work with these fonts.